 Read More: Things to do in Darwin, Northern Territory

 Litchfield National Park is a must see if you’re in the Top End.
 It’s home to several stunning waterfalls that cascade into crystal clear pools like Buley Rockhole, Florence Falls and Wangi Falls.
 Make sure you take in the magnetic termite mounds and clusters of weathered sandstone pillars at the Lost City.
 Swimming under the falls and relaxing in waterholes is a favourite pastime for visitors and locals alike.
 It is a popular day tour destination from Darwin or Katherine, but many visitors choose to stay overnight in one of the nearby campgrounds.
 Access one of the beautiful walks from most popular sites.

 World Heritage-listed Kakadu National Park is famous for its magnificent landscape.
 You will see an abundance of birdlife unique to this area, crocodiles and other reptiles in the wild, rare plants and so much more.
 Climb to the top of Ubirr Rock to see vast expanses of the wetlands of Kakadu and experience some of Australia’s most ancient Aboriginal rock art.
 Don’t miss the Yellow Waters cruise at sunrise or sunset for some unforgettable moments.
-Find out when is the best time to visit here.
+Time your visit perfectly – The Six Seasons of Kakadu.

 Visit the Tiwi Islands